4d/docs/docs/ORDA/ordaClasses.md

 - If the physical structure evolves, you can simply adapt function code and client applications will continue to call them transparently.

-- By default, all of your data model class functions are set as **private** and cannot be called from remote requests.
+- By default, all of your data model class functions are **not exposed** and cannot be called from remote requests.
 You must explicitly declare each public function with the [`exposed`](#exposed-vs-non-exposed-functions) keyword.

 ![](assets/en/ORDA/api.png)